pflanze/cj50/doc-output/cj50/plot.h.md

 int plot_function_float(Option(float)(*f)(float), Rect2 viewport)
 ```

-Show a window with a 2-dimensional plot of the function
+Show a window with a 2-dimensional plot of the function `f`, which
+expects a float and returns an optional float when
-`f`. `viewport` is the (initial) range of coordinates that is
+possible. `viewport` is the (initial) range of coordinates that is
 shown on the screen.

 <hr>